 After one of the coldest winters on record in the Florida Panhandle (and the rest of the country), the warming sunshine is more welcome than ever!
 Right now the sight fishing opportunities are as good as ever.
+There are Pompano and Cobia on the beach, and plenty of Red Fish on the flats.
 The water is clear and our expansive flats usually covered in sea grass, are now mostly sand bottom.
 The large schools of reds are roaming about, not knowing how well we can see them without the grass.
-The sheepshead, trout, and redfish are hot, and before long the spanish macs and cobia will join in on the action.
+We can catch Pompano, Sheepshead, Spanish, Redfish, and Cobia now.
+We have a lot of variety and options in the spring!

 Another year has come and gone here in Panama City Beach and what a year it was.
 As we start 2014, things are shaping up nicely on the water.
 This year we have added a 'Cast and Blast' charter to our lineup.
 You can duck hunt in the morning, then catch some reds or trout as the sun warms the shallow waters of the Panhandle.
 The duck hunting has been epic this year due to good water levels and some pretty extreme cold up north.
 The Red fish and Sheepshead bite has been strong in the pass.
 The water on the flats is very clear and large schools of red fish are roaming about looking for food.
 There is a lot of fun to be had in Panama City Beach, even in the cold!